ezygeo-ai/self-potential-dataset/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/ezygeo-ai/Self-Potential-Dataset)

 # Self Potential Dataset
-Self-Potential (SP) Datasets contain two datasets first on is synthetic dataset and second on is real dataset.
+Self-Potential (SP) Datasets contain two datasets first one is synthetic dataset and second one is real dataset.

 ## Synthetic SP Dataset
 We created the synthetic dataset for testing neural-network architecture used.
 This synthetic dataset is created with refering [H.M.
 El-Kaliouby and M.A.
 AL-Garni.
 J. Geophys.
 Eng. **6** (2009) 29-34](https://academic.oup.com/jge/article/6/1/29/5127394).
 Below, there are 6125 outputs of data ([SP_Dataset.pickle](https://github.com/ezygeo-ai/Self-Potential-Dataset/blob/master/SP_Dataset.pickle)) and you can get its code [here](https://github.com/ezygeo-ai/Self-Potential-Dataset/blob/master/make_dataset.py):